Evole logo

 Taxation as a Digital Nomad in Mexico

 The level of taxation you will therefore be liable for while you are in Mexico will be heavily dependent on which other country you are a tax resident of.
-Many digital nomads who travel constantly will seek to minimise their exposure to taxation and try not to be resident for tax purpose in any one jurisdiction.
+Many digital nomads who travel constantly will seek to minimize their exposure to taxation and try not to be resident for tax purposes in any one jurisdiction.

 This can be a complex situation to maintain and a mis-step along the way can see very large tax bills suddenly appearing on the horizon, so great care should be taken if attempting to navigate that particular route.